zedlopez/ifm/Writing with Inform.md

 [ZL: it possibly warrants mention that container, supporter, direction all have nine letters, so by default, a container *can* be referred to as a container and a supporter can be referred to as a supporter, unless one has changed dictionary resolution.]::

-In fact, it is the norm that any given thing can be referred to by the plural of its kind name. ``examine animals`` would scrutinize the St. Bernard, even if it were alone, but would not automatically work for the ducks: things only receive the plural name of the most specific kind to which they belong.
+In fact, it is the norm that any given thing can be referred to by the plural of its kind name. ``examine animals`` would scrutinise the St. Bernard, even if it were alone, but would not automatically work for the ducks: things only receive the plural name of the most specific kind to which they belong.

 If you don't want this behavior, it can be suppressed with a use option: